Back to blog

 All three must be true.
 If any one fails, the foreign country can tax your employment income.

-Real example: James works for a UK company and spends four months (about 120 days) working from Spain.
-His UK employer has no Spanish office or entity.
-Under the UK-Spain treaty, Spain can't tax James's employment income because he meets all three conditions — under 183 days, foreign employer, no local PE bearing the cost.
+Worked example: A UK-employed individual spends four months (approximately 120 days) working from Spain.
+The UK employer has no Spanish office or entity.
+Under the UK-Spain treaty, Spain cannot tax this employment income — the three conditions are met (under 183 days, foreign employer, no local PE bearing the cost).

-Without the treaty, Spain could potentially tax him based on domestic rules after triggering residency thresholds or earning Spanish-source employment income.
+Absent the treaty, Spain could potentially tax the income under domestic rules once residency thresholds are crossed or where the income is characterized as Spanish-source employment.

 Warning: The 183-day counting method varies between treaties.
 Some count days in the calendar year, others use a rolling 12-month window, some even count partial days.
 Always check the specific treaty text.